Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Using Black, Grey, and White the Right Way

-Layer different textures within this palette, matte blacks against glossy whites, rough concrete grays beside smooth fabrics, to prevent the combination from appearing flat or sterile.
+Mid-tone grays bridge the two extremes and add depth without the eye-catching drama of true black.
+Layer different textures within this palette, matte blacks against glossy whites, rough concrete beside smooth fabric, or the whole thing reads flat.

 Small Room Color Combination Ideas That Make Spaces Look Bigger